 SLMM member artists

-I work with oils, acrylics, photographs, and related media to create abstract works that typically reflect complex, multi-themed visualizations.
+I work with oils, acrylics, photographs, and related media to create abstract works that reflect complex, multi-themed visualizations.
 My goal is to draw the viewer into the piece, creating a conversation between the artist and the viewer.

 I am an experimental artist and work with paper, fabric and found objects.
 My media is mixed media, collage and fluid acrylics.
 Nature is often a theme in my work.
 My goal is create a feeling of peace and tranquility and belief in a higher being.